Master of Social Work

 The program only awards advanced standing to graduates holding degrees from baccalaureate social work programs accredited by CSWE, recognized through its International Social Work Degree Recognition and Evaluation Services, or covered under a memorandum of understanding with international social work accreditors.
 This and all future references to degrees from social work programs accredited by CSWE, include degrees from CSWE-accredited programs or recognized through CSWE’s International Social Work Degree Recognition and Evaluation Services, or covered under a memorandum of understanding with international social work accreditors.

 The admissions committee will make the determination if a student is qualified for AG/AS (Advanced Standing).
 If the date of BSW/BASW/BSSW degree conferral qualifies an MSW applicant for AG/AS under the eligibility standards listed earlier in the MSW program description, the admissions committee will put the applicant in the AG/AS category.
+Students coming into the program with a BSW/BASW/BSSW degree will not need to complete any additional generalist level coursework.

 Credit for Life Experience